harlanx/function_helpers/README.md

 A helper classes library for Dart.
 Usually for mockups with common data models, random data generators and a few helpful functionalities.

+Note: Use [collection](https://pub.dev/packages/collection) package for methods like forEachIndexed, mapIndexed etc. for additional functionalities of Iterables.

 ## Features
 - Common Models
 - Data Helper